B-Roxann/B-Roxann/README.md

 - 🌱 I’m currently learning JS/HTML
 - 💞️ I’m looking to improve my coding skills so i can finally do what i love.
 - 📫 How to reach me roxannbremond@gmail.com
-- 😄 Pronouns: Rox
+- 😄 Pronouns: He
-- ⚡ Fun fact: I am a man, even though my first name might cause confusion ;)
+- ⚡ Fun fact: Yes, I am a man, even though my first name might cause confusion ;)
 - My greatest achivement : my children.
 - Favorite quote : Our greatest glory is not in never falling, but in rising every time we fall.